 SRTM3 / SRTM30

 SRTM3 is an updated version of GTOPO30 (I suppose) at a higher spatial resolution of 3 arc-seconds (roughly 100m).
 SRTM30 is a version that aggregates SRTM3 to the 30 arc second resolution.
-SRTM30 is supposed to be better than GTOPO30 (see the description of SRTM30 on this page).
+SRTM30 is supposed to be better than GTOPO30.
+See Farr et al. (2007) for detail.

 For SRTM3 (version 2.1), the data is available here and the documentation is available here.
 For SRTM30 (version 2.1), both the data and the documentation is available here.
 For a graphical interface to download the data, visit here.

 SRTM30 has been widely used by economists: Taryn Dinkelman's working paper (now published in American Economic Review) "The Effects of Rural Electrification on Employment: New Evidence from South Africa" (to create an instrument for electricity grid placements); Melissa Dell's working paper (now published in Econometrica) "The Persistent Effects of Peru's Mining Mita" (to create control variables); Acemoglu and Dell's paper forthcoming in AEJ Macro "Productivity Differences Within and Between Countries" (to calculate the distance to paved roads that takes into account elevation); Olken (2009) (to obtain the strength of TV signals in each sub-district of Indonesia); and Yanagizawa (2009) "Propaganda and Conflict: Theory and Evidence from the Rwandan Genocide".